Adriel, I have done some work on this if you would like to

 I'm looking for references to thinkers who argue that a view of politics

 based on sovereignty is masculine.
-It seems like a general
+It seems like a general assumption, but

 does anyone specifically make that argument?
 I'd appreciate the help.